• Mattress Guides

 Eachnight may earn commissions for products you purchase through our links.
 Our articles and reviews include affiliate links and advertisements, including amerisleep advertising.
 Learn more

 About 150 million American adults drink coffee, with the average person consuming 3 cups of coffee every day.
 Coffee is a common caffeine source, but how much caffeine is in one cup of coffee?
-Our article examines factors that determine caffeine content, and we also share how much caffeine the most well-known coffee drinks contain.

 What Affects Caffeine Amount?